CGCookie/retopoflow/docs/v4/general.md

 Entering a Retopoflow tool will adjust Blender's settings for:
 - The selection mode
+- Selection hotkey defaults
 - Snapping
 - Auto-merging vertices
 - The retopology overlay
 - Fading inactive geometry
+- The theme for mesh components
+- Vertex creases
+  - This enables pinning in Tweak and Relax
+- Object wireframes
-- Object wireframes (for seeing the result of modifiers)
+  - For seeing the result of modifiers, off by default

+While that is a big list, you should never have to think about any of those things and the tools should 'just work', which is why they are automatic.

 Switching out of a Retopoflow tool will restore all of your previous settings.
 You can enable or disable any of these automatic behaviors in Retopoflow's preferences.